PavanRangani/docs/docs/prd/companies/requirement.md

 #### Organization Group

-This field is applicable only for `Non-Profit`  type.
-Its auto complete dropdown of the `Non-Profit` type company.
+- Organization group will only be applicable for `Non-Profit`  type.
 Its not a mandatory field.
+- Auto complete dropdown of the `Non-Profit` type company.
 Same company won’t be available in dropdown.

-When a user types a new name in the Organization group which is not available in dropdown, the system will create a new company of type `Non-Profit`.
+- When a user types a new name in the Organization group which is not available in dropdown, the system will create a new company of type `Non-Profit`.